 The EAP is responsible for undertaking the required environmental impact assessment process (Environmental Scoping and EIA phases) in terms of all applicable legislations (refer to Section 7).
-The objective of the EIA process is to obtain the relevant Environmental Authorisations (three authorisations) for the proposed Clanwilliam Dam Bulk Conveyance Infrastructure (the activity) from the Department of Forestry, Fisheries and the Environment (DFFE) who is the Competent Authority.
+The objective of the EIA process is to obtain three (3) Environmental Authorisations for the proposed Bulk Conveyance Infrastructure from the raised Clanwilliam Dam (the activity) for the proposed three government waterworks from the Department of Forestry, Fisheries and the Environment (DFFE) who is the Competent Authority.
+In addition, guidance must be obtained from DFFE to develop recommendations for the approach to be followed for authorisation of the proposed 7 private or joint venture schemes.